mrochon/keyvault/README.md

 ### KeyVault
 1. Add (generate) a new certificate
 2. In the Advanced Configuration mark the Private Key as non-exportable and disable transparency
+3. Export the public key of the certificate to a local file
 3. In KeyVaults Access Policies, add an Access Policy:
 * Leave template empty
 * Grant Key permission to Sign